dovilez/Mushroom-Classification-fastai-/README.md

 # Mushroom Classification with fastai
-> creating a model that can recognize mushroom types from images
+> A model that can recognize mushroom types from images

 ## Table of contents
 * [General info](#general-info)